TechLabs-Berlin/data-science-accelerator/introduction/set-up.md

 ## IDE
 [Visual Studio Code](https://code.visualstudio.com/) It`s free, and most customizable.
+You should have a look at all the awesome Visual Studio Code features, and customize your installation yourself: [Click me](https://code.visualstudio.com/docs/introvideos/basics)

 ## Shell
 - Git Bash for windows